Alright I admit it, I have an addictive personality.

 - Currently have >37,000 Aeroplan miles

-- CIBC Aerogold Infinite Visa offers 15,000 Aeroplan miles on sign up and another 5000 Aeroplan miles should you spend $500 in the first three months (it is $120 annual fee but the first year is rebated when you sign up- you need $60,000 minimum income or $100,000 household income)
+- CIBC Aerogold Infinite Visa offers 15,000 Aeroplan miles on sign up (it is $120 annual fee but the first year is rebated when you sign up- you need $60,000 minimum income or $100,000 household income)

 - RBC Infinite Avion Visa offers 15,000 RBC points which can be transferred 1:1 (and even with a 50% bonus to British Airways Avios a few times a year) to Avios, Asia Miles (Cathay Pacific), and American Advantage (American Airlines)- normally $120 annual fee but it may be waived provided I have a number of RBC products (such as banking, investments, etc.).
 I actually used to have this card and loved it, but didn’t want to pay the $120 for the annual fee after the first year.
 Here is my RBC Infinite Avion Visa review if you want to check it out.